Should I Get Invisalign for My Underbite?

 - Jaw length or width.
 If your lower jaw is too long or your upper arch is too narrow, an underbite could result.

-With a deep understanding of your tooth problem, your dentist uses computers to create a step-by-step smile revision plan.
+With an understanding of your tooth problem, your dentist or aligner provider uses software to create a step-by-step smile revision plan.
 You'll get a series of plastic trays that slide over your teeth.
-Each tray is different and represents a step on your journey to better oral health.
+Each tray is different and represents a step on your journey to better oral health and an improved smile.

 Are You a Good Candidate?

-For example, if your lower jaw is too long, aligners can't help.
-These tools can push your teeth around, but they can't remove bone or change jaw shape.
+For example, if your lower jaw is too long, teeth aligners may be unable to help.
+Aligner devices can move teeth, but they can't remove bone or change jaw shape.
 Only surgery can do that.

 Similarly, if your teeth are significantly rotated, aligners may not be ideal.
-Trays can push teeth forward and back, but adjusting rotation could require a more significant form of help.
+Trays can push teeth forward and back, but adjusting rotation could require a more involved treatment plan.

 Potential Drawbacks of Invisalign for Underbite Correction